 If a student is inactive for over two years (four semesters), he or she is withdrawn from the college.
-The full application process shall be required.
+In order to reenroll, he or she must reapply.
 The readmitted student must enter under the catalog in place at the time of the readmission.